 Blaze Therapeutics is focused on serving Veterans

-American veterans experience higher prevalence of pain and more severe pain than non-veterans, with young and middle-aged veterans suffering the most, according to an analysis of data from the 2010-2014 National Health Interview Survey (NHIS).
-With an estimated 15 to 35% of veterans with chronic pain also having PTSD, it isn't surprising that a survey by the Department of Veterans Affairs found that nearly a million veterans may be using Cannabis for medical purposes.
+American Veterans experience a higher prevalence of pain and more severe pain than non-Veterans, with young and middle-aged Veterans suffering the most, according to an analysis of data from the 2010-2014 National Health Interview Survey (NHIS).
+With an estimated 15 to 35% of Veterans with chronic pain also having PTSD, it isn't surprising that a survey by the Department of Veterans Affairs found that nearly a million veterans may be using Cannabis for medical purposes.

-Unfortunately, the Department of Veterans Affairs health system doesn’t currently recommend Cannabis products for patients, leaving veterans stranded when it comes to navigating the Cannabis market for therapeutic products.
+Unfortunately, the Department of Veterans Affairs health system doesn’t currently recommend Cannabis products for patients, leaving Veterans stranded when it comes to navigating the Cannabis market for therapeutic products.
 CBD products derived from hemp are currently readily available for purchase throughout the United States by a variety of manufacturers and brand owners.
-Blaze Therapeutics provides Cannabis medicine and science educational courses and guidance for healthcare professionals and consumers on how to responsibly consume CBD products and other plant-based therapeutic products, that have gone through the rigorous Responsible Distribution and Unbiased 3rd Party Testing program.
-Blaze Therapeutics is not only co-founded by a U.S. Veteran, but is also dedicated to supporting the highest achievable quality of life for military veterans by providing access to resources and educational guidance for overall health and wellness.
+Blaze Therapeutics provides Cannabis medicine and science educational courses and guidance for healthcare professionals and consumers on how to responsibly consume CBD products and other plant-based therapeutic products, that have gone through the rigorous Responsible Distribution model.
+Blaze Therapeutics is not only U.S. Veteran owned, but is also dedicated to supporting the highest achievable quality of life for military Veterans by providing access to resources and educational guidance for overall health and wellness.